clarissecasicarino/personal_user_manual/README.md

 ### Ownership 🎯
 If you say you’re going to do something, I expect you to deliver it on time and to the best of your ability.
 Because that is what I will do as well.

-### Help Each Other Out 💪
-I believe in the saying that "no man is an island."
-I want my team to foster a selfless spirit of offering help when we see a team member struggling and getting them up to speed if they’re new to the processes of the team.

-### Constructive Feedback 🔄
+### Support and Growth 🤍
-I believe in the power of constructive feedback to help us grow.
-I hope to give and receive it in a way that fosters improvement and drives better results for everyone.
+I believe in fostering a selfless spirit — offering help when a teammate is struggling, welcoming new members, and sharing knowledge freely.
+I also value constructive feedback as a tool to help us all grow and deliver better results together.